bradhandy/tater-bot/README.md

   You can also have Tater Bot ask you a question outside of a trivia session.
 Tater Bot will keep track of your overall progress so you can brag about being the most knowledgeable.

 * Service Enable/Disable:  The ability to enable/disable any of the services the bot offers.
+Snarky commentary is a service which allows the bot to produce snarky output for certain commands.
 If you don't want the snarky commentary, then disable it.
+Other services can be enabled/disabled as well.

-# Dependencies
+### Dependencies
 The bot uses the following software dependencies:

 * [[Line Bot SDK for Java](https://github.com/line/line-bot-sdk-java)] (https://github.com/line/line-bot-sdk-java)